 collapse all allows you to view only the top level shops and departments

-hide/show undisplayed toggles between showing you all shops or just the shops and departments that will appear in your report (that is, those with the display checkbox checked
+hide/show undisplayed toggles between showing you all shops or just the shops and departments that will appear in your report (that is, those with the display checkbox checked)

-reset to default sort order returns order of the list to its original state (if you have dragged and dropped the list to reorder it)
+reset to default order returns the order of the list to its original state (if you have dragged and dropped the list to reorder it)

 Which levels to display?

-If you’re having a hard time choosing which levels of shop structure to display, just remember that you will often not need to display the top level of your shop structure.
-This is because all workers should be classified not only within a shop, but also within a department, so displaying departments will give you a better idea of where your workers are.
+If you’re having a hard time choosing which levels of shop structure to display, just remember that you will often not need to display the top level of your shop structure hierarchy.
+This is because all workers should be classified not only within a shop, but also within a department, so displaying departments rather than shops will give you a more precise picture of where your workers are.

-To check and make sure that your workers are positioned in the shop structure (for instance, at the shop, department or sub-department level), you can hover your mouse over any department or shop and see how many direct and indirect employees that shop or department contains.
+To make sure you understand where your workers are positioned in the shop structure (for instance, at the shop, department or sub-department level), you can hover your mouse over any department or shop and see how many direct and indirect employees that shop or department contains.
 This can help you decide what levels of a shop hierarchy in your report.

 Change your report’s sort order

-When you’re satisfied with your selections, click Save.
+When you’re satisfied with your work, click Save.

 Status report actions

-Once you have your status reports set up, here are some options for working with them.
+Once you have status reports set up, here are some options for working with them.